What happens when an employer contacts us

 Because we appreciate the urgency of most employment law matters we will always respond to your enquiry within 24 hours; but often on that same day and within the hour.

-Initially there will be a free of charge telephone call in which we will:
+Initially there will be a telephone call in which we will:

 Once you have instructed us to commence working on your employment issue, we will provide regular cost estimates and will seek your permission before carrying out any additional work.